hahwul/gee/README.md

 # gee
-Copy standard input to each files and stdout. similar to tee, write in go
+Standard input to each files and stdout. similar to tee, write in go